Mapping Broadband Gaps to Deploy Broadband to Power Precision Agriculture

 The US Chamber of Commerce reported that, “Precision agriculture technologies could increase U.S. crop production by 4% and reduce input costs by 7%, which would generate nearly $13 billion in net farm income annually.”
 However, adoption hinges upon whether adequate broadband service is available to power it.

-CostQuest’s newly developed tools offer the ability to map and visualize where agriculture connectivity needs are with granular, accurate data.
-One can learn where farms exist, and which are served and not served with adequate internet.
+CostQuest’s newly developed tools enable mapping and visualization of agricultural connectivity needs using granular geospatial data.
+These tools enable the identification of where farms exist, which are served, and which are not served with adequate internet.
 Understanding where networks should be prioritized is the next critical step to ensure private and government funds for infrastructure deployment are spent effectively and wisely to support agricultural areas.
-Guiding the responsible allocation of public funds is a core value of CostQuest.

-For more than a year, CostQuest has been working to tackle this problem and shed light on where and how internet should be deployed in rural America to aid precision agriculture.
+For more than a year, CostQuest has been working to tackle this problem and shed light on where and how broadband should be deployed in rural America to aid precision agriculture.
 The first step was identifying what agricultural lands and support structures may require service.
-The second step was identifying where the coverage gaps are in those areas in order to size, scope, and identify possible approaches to close the gaps.
-Then, CostQuest was able to model a solution that identifies the necessary investments and the potential network design of the most efficient network infrastructure to provide service to underserved and unserved areas.
+The second step was identifying the coverage gaps in those areas to determine size and scope, and identify possible approaches to close them.
+Then, CostQuest modeled a solution that identifies the necessary investments and the most efficient network design to provide service to underserved and unserved areas.

-The model to make all of it possible required CostQuest to develop new mapping tools to expand the identification of key agriculture structures such as barns, silos, crop fields, etc. With this newly developed AI tool, CostQuest is able to identify agricultural support structures that require broadband access to support precision agriculture adoption.
+The model that made all of this possible required CostQuest to develop new mapping tools to expand the identification of key agricultural structures, such as barns, silos, and crop fields.
+These new tools enable CostQuest to identify agricultural support structures that require broadband access to enable precision agriculture adoption.

 Precision mapping process for agricultural areas with CostQuest’s Geospatial Framework